sindresorhus/Gifski/readme.md

 #### Can I contribute localizations?

 We don't have any immediate plans to localize the app.

-#### Can you support macOS 10.13?

-No, but you can get the last compatible version [here](https://github.com/sindresorhus/Gifski/files/3991913/Gifski.2.4.0.-.High.Sierra.zip).

 #### Can you support Windows/Linux?